PavanRangani/docs/docs/prd/communication/note.md

 - Date: Shows current date in `Date` field.
 User can change this date if required.
 Its a mandatory field.
 - Project: Shows `General` project selected by default.
 Allows to select any other active projects
-- Note can have one or more agenda topic.
+- Note can have atleast one or more agenda topic.
 Its called Tag.
-- Note have at least one tag otherwise system show error message.
+- When tag is not selected and tries to save, it shows error message.
   - Error message: `Please select at least one Tag`
 - Content: Text editor
 - Tags: By default there won't be any tag.
 User can set/edit tags.